1. What are the benefits of obtaining a License to Carry (LTC)?

 We will use existing fingerprints and photos on file for renewal applications.
 However, sometimes the quality of those prints originally submitted no longer meets the State or FBI standards.
 If we are unable to use the fingerprints on file, you will be notified to obtain a new set of prints along with instructions on where you must be fingerprinted.

 Note: Individuals who are not US Citizens will need to provide their lawful presence documentation to the Department prior to renewal of their LTC.

 7. How much does it cost to obtain or renew an LTC?

 The standard fee for an original LTC is $40.
 The standard fee for a renewal of a LTC is $40.
 However, Texas law provides for some discounts if you meet certain special conditions.
 A complete list of fees along with the special conditions can be found on the fee table.

 NOTE: Fees are non-refundable and non-transferrable.
 If an application is not approved, the fees will not be refunded.

-A contribution may be made, in the dollar amount of your choice, on an original or renewal application for a License to Carry a Handgun (LTC).
+A contribution may be made, in the dollar amount of your choice, on an original or renewal application for an LTC.
 A portion of the total application fee will reflect the amount you specify.
 Contributing to the fund is voluntary.
 For more information about the program please visit: Veterans' Assistance Fund.